Clean Pull

 You can start to learn how to set your back, brace your core and hinge at your hips while still working on developing power.
 This would be my first recommendation for someone who doesn’t feel ready for Olympic lifts with a barbell yet.

-Med Ball Cannonballs
+Med Ball Vertical Throws

 Assume the same athletic position – chest out, knees bent, hips hinged – as the starting position of a Hang Muscle Clean.
 From that position, simply throw the medicine ball as high as you can.
 Let it hit the ground, catch it off the bounce and repeat.